 For this event, simultaneous translation to German is available via headphones.

-With friendly support of ECHOO Konferenzdolmetschen.
+With friendly support from ECHOO Konferenzdolmetschen.